globalcoffeeplatform/CoffeeDataStandard/docs/source/explanation.rst

    **Reference**: *poverty-level.json*

-Comparison of total household revenue to International (World Bank) Poverty Line (total divided by # adult individuals in household).
+Comparison of total household revenue to World Bank International Extreme Poverty Line (total divided by # adult individuals in household).

 The Monitoring approach is to ask producers the proportion of total household income coming from the sale of coffee (since the coffee revenue amount from the Net Income indicator (Profit) is already known, an estimate of the full household income amount can be derived with that proportion).
 This allows a good sense of the economic picture on the farm without adding substantial detail to the approach in terms of all household income streams (e.g., sales of other crops or services, income from other businesses, gifts and remittances, etc.) and any associated costs.

-The World Bank International Poverty Line is $1.90 USD per day as of 2015.
+The World Bank International Extreme Poverty Line is $1.90 USD per day as of 2015 (https://datahelpdesk.worldbank.org/knowledgebase/articles/906519).
 Comparison to national poverty lines may be useful for discussion related to one country or domestic policy but that can be calculated separately as needed.

 An organization may choose to use the PPI score evaluation of the propensity of a farmer or community to be poor as another option that can be more relevant in some rural areas and can be calculated separately as needed.
 Organizations may also choose to participate on this topic in the Living Income Community of Practice.